 Debt Consolidation with a Loan

-You can obtain a debt consolidation loan through several different types of lenders, with the most common options being banks and credit unions.
+You can obtain a debt consolidation loan through several different types of lenders or debt consolidation programs, with the most common options being banks and credit unions.
 Interest rates may be lower than your current credit card interest rates, but it is important that you check for any hidden fees.
 Make sure you also verify that the low interest rate lasts throughout the term of the loan and doesn’t increase after a short period of time.

 If you often spend too much on revolving lines of credit, such as credit cards, then a loan is a good option to pay off your debt.
 You’ll get a set amount, and then you’ll have to pay it off in monthly payments.